-- 2.1.1 The Programme must have a publicly available organisation chart that shows the governance structure including makeup and responsibilities of the board. - 2.1.2 The Programme must have a publicly available description of how appointments are made to leadership, committees, and groups. - 2.1.3 The Programme must confirm that it complies with all laws and regulations related to this business in the jurisdiction in which it is registered as a business. - 2.1.4 The Programme must make decisions transparently (i.e., by including decision-making provisions in its bylaws or Terms of Reference for decision making forums)
+- 2.1.1 The Programme must have a publicly available organisation chart that shows the governance structure, including the makeup and responsibilities of the governing body or equivalent authority. - 2.1.2 The Programme must have a publicly available description of how appointments are made to leadership positions, committees, and groups, including {if applicable} how decisions are taken following any relevant government procedures or regulations. - 2.1.3 The Programme must confirm that it complies with all laws and regulations related to this business in the jurisdiction in which it is registered as a business.

-2.1.5 The Programme must have in place publicly available procedures and quality control mechanisms to enforce procedures.
+- 2.1.4 The Programme must make decisions transparently (i.e., by including decision-making provisions in its bylaws or Terms of Reference for decision making forums) - 2.1.5 The Programme must have in place publicly available procedures and quality control mechanisms to enforce procedures.
 Procedures in place should be based on international quality management systems such as ISO 9001.
 Risk assessments should be aligned with ISO 31000.